Government Jobs After BSc Agriculture: Job Sectors, Salary, Competitive Exams

 Assistant Officer, Manager

-INR 29,000 to INR 63,000 per month
+29,000 to INR 63,000 per month

 There is an online exam conducted by NABARD in two phases prelims and mains.
 If the candidate clears both the entrance exam ten the final round will be an interview round.

-Government & Private Jobs After BSc Agriculture
+Government Bank Jobs Roles After BSc Agriculture

 There are numerous openings in both the public and private sectors.
 After earning a BSc in agriculture, you would need to pass specific competitive exams in order to be considered for government jobs (detailed in the next section).
 Nonetheless, the majority of the positions you will come across during your campus placement will be in the private industry.
+Following is the list of highest-paying jobs after BSc Agriculture, these are key positions in the public and private sectors.

-Highest Paying Jobs after BSc Agriculture
+Highest Paying Government Jobs After BSc Agriculture

-Average Salary in INR
+Average Salary (in INR)

-Highest Salary in INR
+Highest Salary (in INR)

 Agricultural Officer